 As the park is in Hong Kong, first… you need to get to Hong Kong.
 Hong Kong Disneyland is located on Lantau Island which is easily accessible by subway and public transport.

 If you stay at any of the official hotels, there is a constant shuttle service that runs to the park.
-I wouldn’t recommend walking.
+The hotels are technically in walking distance, but we’d recommend saving your feet.

 Hong Kong Disneyland is the smallest Disney park in the world.
 There is no secondary park and it is quite possible to ride all the rides and see some of the shows and parades in one day.
 But, if you want to take it easy, eat at your choice restaurants and hit Mystic Manor often enough to see all its secrets, we recommend 2 days.

-There are several Disney hotels.
+There are three official Disney hotels in Hong Kong: Hollywood Hotel, Explorer’s Lodge, and Disneyland Hotel.
 The most affordable is the Hollywood Hotel (KLOOK) which does feel a bit older than the others (it is).
 It does have that classic Hollywood flair and in the warmer months, it has a beautiful pool worth checking out.

 The more expensive options are the Explorer’s Lodge (KLOOK) and the Disneyland Hotel (KLOOK).
 The Explorer’s Lodge is the newest one of the bunch, but the Disneyland Hotel is absolutely gorgeous.

 First, there’s the castle.
 Unlike the other Disney castles, Hong Kong Disneyland features an amalgamated castle that represents all the Disney princesses.
-I won’t spoil it here, it’s worth seeing in person.
+The only other park in existence that is similar is the castle at Shanghai Disneyland.
+That being said, this castle is significantly different.

 HKD features two exclusive rides along with multiple classics.
 The Iron Man Experience is a Star Tours type ride with 3-D glasses that takes place in Hong Kong.
 The ride is in English and Chinese, but well-balanced enough that you know what’s going on at all times.

 But you’re more interested in Mystic Manor, aren’t you?
 A completely different take on the traditional Haunted Mansion ride, Mystic Manor is a trackless ride that has animatronics, projection mapping and a bevy of other special-effects to make for an amazing ride.
+Of all the Haunted Mansion rides around the world, the Mystic Manor is the most unique and the most unabashedly fun.
 It also fills in a corner of the Explorer’s Club mystique that is available at every park.

 HKD often has exclusive merch as well as early-releases before other parks get them.
 These were the park exclusive ears that Lexi got when we visited.
 But she also picked up a Millenium Falcon popcorn bucket in December.
 It wasn’t released in Anaheim and Florida until January.